camdenorrb/Netlius/README.md

 # Netlius
-A experimental networking API for Kotlin
+An experimental networking API for Kotlin